A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: Navier--Stokes--Biot model problem

-where $\Gamma_f = \Gamma^\rN_f \cup \Gamma^\rD_f$ and $\bT_f := -p_f\,\bI + 2\,\mu\,\be(\bu_f)$ denotes the stress tensor.
-While the standard strong Navier-Stokes equations are presented above to describe the behaviour of the fluid in $\Omega_f$, in this work we make use of an equivalent version of \eqref{eq:Navier-Stokes-1} based on the introduction of a pseudostress tensor relating the stress tensor $\bT_f$ with the convective term.
+where $\bT_f := -p_f\,\bI + 2\,\mu\,\be(\bu_f)$ denotes the stress tensor.
+In this work we make use of an equivalent version of \eqref{eq:Navier-Stokes-1} based on the introduction of a pseudostress tensor combining the stress tensor $\bT_f$ with the convective term.
 More precisely, analogously to \cite{cgo2021}, we introduce the nonlinear-pseudostress tensor